This is the authoritative reference for client-side error handling on

 service_unavailable (502, 503)

 Cause.
-The platform is temporarily over capacity, an upstream engine has not finished registering with the router, or a queue-depth timeout fired before a worker became available (FR-205).
-On HTTP 502, this code means the gateway could not reach the upstream engine at all (connect failure).
+The platform is temporarily over capacity, or the requested model is still starting up and not yet ready to serve.
+On HTTP 502, the gateway could not reach the model backend at all.
 Remediation.
 Retry with exponential backoff.
 HonorRetry-After when

 present.